-II-D. Elements Proficient Knowledge, Skills, & Responsibilities How it might look & Potential Sources of Evidence II-D-3.
-Access to Knowledge Consistently adapts instruction, services, plans, communication, and/or assessments to make curriculum/ supports accessible to all students for whom the educator has responsibility, including English learners and students with disabilities.
+II-D. Elements ts accessible for all students.
+Proficie nt Knowledge, Skills, & Responsibilities How it might look & Potential Sources of Evidence II-D-3.
+Access to Knowled ge Consistently adapts instruction, services, plans, communication, and/or assessments to make curriculum/ supports accessible to all students for whom the educator has responsibility, including English learners and students with disabilities.
 Consistently uses active listening and language appropriate to the students' ages, levels of development, race, ethnicity, and socioeconomic background, concerning individual health values and needs.
 Consistently demonstrates having full knowledge and understanding of national and state laws, district policies and procedures governing special education students, specialized education programs, chronically ill students and the rights of the disabled.
 Consistently provides opportunities to access information and services on health/wellness to students through use of community resources and media.
-Nurse consistently works as an active team member to develop plans to help assure that students with medical disability, conditions, or challenges are able to optimally access their educational goals.
-RN participates in 504, IEP, and student support teams (student health records, meeting minutes, observations).
+Nurse consistently works as an active team member to develop plans to help assure that students with medical disability, conditions, or challenges are able to optimally RN participates in 504, IEP, and student support teams (student health records, meeting minutes, observations).
 Health office has open door policy, RN is a resource for students with health questions/concerns RN is able to site regulations related to medication administration, medical treatments and other services as provided in the school setting.
 RN is able to provide services related to American with Disabilities Act for individual students

-Standard III: Family and Community Engagement Promotes the learning and growth of all students through effective partnerships with families, caregivers, community members, and organizations.
-Indicator III-A. Engagement: Welcomes and encou urages every family to become active participants in the classroom and school community.
-III-A. Elements Proficient Knowledge, Skills, & Responsibilities How it might look & Potential Sources of Evidence III-A-1.
-Parent/Family Engagement Uses a variety of strategies to support families to participate actively and appropriately in the classroom and school community.
+Standard III: Family and Community Engagement all students through effective partnerships with families and organizations.
+III-A. Eleme nts Eleme Proficie Knowledge, Skills, & Responsibilities look

+III-A-1.
+Parent/Fam ily Engageme nt Uses a variety of strategies to support families to participate actively and appropriately in the classroom and school community.
+Engageme nt Uses a variety of strategies to support families to participate actively and appropriately in the classroom and school community.
 Engages families, caregivers, and students in a variety of activities.
 Uses/develops brochures describing available school health services and expectations (e.g. how to access medication orders for administration in school).
 Nurse informs families of major public health initiatives (e.g. screenings, flu clinics).
 Maintains or contributes to a website for families with updated health information.
 RN makes home visits as needed and attends PTO meetings and other school events to meet with parents (observation, meeting attendance records, and nurse records).
 RN includes families, caregivers and students in activities such as the development of IHCP, attending school or district "Open House" and Kindergarten /new student registration.
-RN presents to parents and other community members on a variety of health related topics
+RN presents to parents and other community members on a variety of health related topics --- --